omgnetwork/plasma-contracts/README.md

 ## Child chain and Watchers

 The child chain component of our plasma construction runs under Proof of Authority, with a single operator.
-The watcher component support many watchers.
+The construction is secured by a distributed network of watchers.
 Detailed description of our child chain design is in [Tesuji document](https://github.com/omisego/elixir-omg/blob/master/docs/tesuji_blockchain_design.md).

 The OmiseGO implementation of the child chain and watcher can be found in our [elxir-omg](https://github.com/omisego/elixir-omg) GitHub repository.